Over (Drake song): Critical reception

 Mariel Conception of Billboard said that the single lived up to its expectations, and that "Drake continues to prove he's worthy of the hype."
 She commented, "It definitely isn't over for Drake-this is only the beginning.".
 Chris Ryan of MTV News said the song sounded "very much a first single" and that Drake "is almost overwhelmed by the opportunity to officially go off".
 Ryan also said that "it sounds like he's pouring all of himself into every corner of the song".
 Ryan Dombal of Pitchfork Media said the song "does not back down" as the album's lead track, with "royal fanfare-- strings, horns, the works", which he called "an emperor's welcome".

 Henry Adaso of About.com dismissed the song, giving it two out of five stars, not pleased with the chorus, and called the rhymes and metaphors "redundant" and "proposterous".
 While he called the lead single a "disappointment", he said that it raises expectations for his album, hoping that "he's saving the gems for his album" and also called the "distracting music" a pro of the song.

 Chart performance

 The song debuted at number thirty-five on the US Billboard Hot 100, and eventually peaked at fourteen on the chart.
 While it peaked at number one on the Rap Songs chart, it charted at number two on the Hot R&B/Hip-Hop Songs.
 The single was certified triple platinum by the Recording Industry Association of America (RIAA) for sales of over three million digital copies in the United States.

 In Drake's native Canada, the song debuted at fifty-six, later peaking at number seventeen on the chart.
 The song peaked at number fifty in the United Kingdom, and at eighteen on the UK R&B Chart.
-In Germany, the song peaked at seventeen on the German Black Chart.
+In Germany, the song peaked at ten on the German Black Chart.